 (ii) Results in a deferral of income by such employees for period extending to the termination of covered employment or beyond.

-b.
-The term “fiduciary” means a person who with respect to a pension benefit plan (i) exercises any discretionary authority or discretionary control respecting management of such plan or exercises any authority or control respecting management or disposition of its assets, (ii) renders investment advice for a fee or other compensation, direct or indirect, with respect to any moneys or other property of such plan, or has any authority or responsibility to do so, or (iii) has any discretionary authority or discretionary responsibility in the administration of such plan, including making recommendations or voting a plan’s shares or proxies.
+(b) The term “fiduciary” means a person who with respect to a defined benefit pension plan (i) exercises any discretionary authority or discretionary control respecting management of such plan or exercises any authority or control respecting management or disposition of its assets, (ii) renders investment advice for a fee or other compensation, direct or indirect, with respect to any moneys or other property of such plan, or has any authority or responsibility to do so, or (iii) has any discretionary authority or discretionary responsibility in the administration of such plan, including making recommendations or voting a plan’s shares or proxies.

-c.
-When used to qualify a risk or return, the term ‘material’ means a risk or return regarding which there is a substantial likelihood that a reasonable investor would attach importance when –
+(c) When used to qualify a risk or return, the term ‘material’ means a risk or return regarding which there is a substantial likelihood that a reasonable investor would attach importance when –

 (i) evaluating the potential financial return and financial risks of an existing or prospective investment, or